-- The basic chord used for the accompaniment style is called the source chord.
-All chords that play and the pitches that sound are derived from the source chord.
-When recording the Main and Fill In sections (for a source chord of CM7), keep the following points in mind: - When recording to the Bass or Phrase channels, try to use only the recommended notes; this will ensure that you can play various chords with the accompaniment - style and get optimum results.
-(Other notes may work, providing you use them as short passing tones.)
-When recording to the Chord or Pad channels, use only the notes of the CM7 chord; this will ensure that you can play various chords with the accompaniment style and get optimum results.
+- When recording to the Bass or Phrase channels, try to use only the recommended notes; this will ensure that you can play various chords with the accompaniment style and get optimum results.
+(Other notes may work, providing you use them as short passing tones.) - When recording to the Chord or Pad channels, use only the notes of the CM7 chord; this will ensure that you can play various chords with the accompaniment style and get optimum results.
 (Other notes may work, providing you use them as short passing tones.)

 The source chord is set by default to CM7; however, you can change this to any chord you prefer.
-Refer to the section "Making Style File Format Settings - Parameter" on page 120.
+Refer to the section "Making Style File Format Settings - Parameter" on page 117.

-• When recording Intro and Ending sections, you can ignore the source chord and use any notes or chord progressions you like.
+When recording Intro and Ending sections, you can ignore the source chord and use any notes or chord progressions you like.
 In this case, if you set the NTR parameter to "ROOT TRANSPOSE" and NTT to "HARMONIC MINOR" or "MELODIC MINER" (in the PARAMETER page), the normal pitch conversions that would result from playing different chords are cancelled (for playback) - meaning that the accompaniment pitch conversion will only occur for changes in the root note or major/minor shifts.